rhcad/TouchVG/README.md

 # TouchVG

-TouchVG is a lightweight 2D vector drawing framework mainly using C++ for iOS, Android and Windows.
+TouchVG is a lightweight 2D vector drawing framework for iOS, Android and Windows.

 Features described in [Online document](http://touchvg.github.io).